pwlgrzs/awesome-resources-for-ender-3-v3-se/README.md

 ### SonicPad

-Sonic Pad is Creality T800 Allwinner tablet with preinstalled and customized Klipper.
+Sonic Pad is Creality T800 AllWinner tablet with preinstalled and customized Klipper.
 The OS is pretty much closed (even if rooted) and does not allow for any modifications outside what can be seen in the webUI (no KAMP, no Telegram bot, nothing).

 The only plus I currently see in owning one is that it has device specific configurations that community is currently struggling to replicate (such as pytouch_v2 implementation - note there is a pytouch_v1 working version of klipper).